tklebel/rOpenSci-blog/draft.md

 all articles that JSTOR has on those topics for all years JSTOR has data on.

 My task was to somehow make this data accessible for our research.
-Since we are sociologists and no computer experts and my knowledge of R was mainly self-taught, my approach was quite ad-hoc: "let's see, how we can extract relevant information for one file, and then maybe we can `lapply` over the whole set of files."
-That is what the tidyverse philosophy and purrr tell you to do: solve it for one case using a function, and apply this function to the whole set of files, cases, nested rows, or whatever.
+Since we are sociologists and no computer experts, and my knowledge of R was mainly self-taught, my approach was quite ad-hoc: "let's see, how we can extract relevant information for one file, and then maybe we can `lapply` over the whole set of files."
+That is what the tidyverse philosophy and purrr tell you to do: solve it for one case using a function and apply this function to the whole set of files, cases, nested rows, or whatever.
 Long story short, you can do it like that, and I surely did it like that.
 But if I could start over and write a new version of the package, I would